As dogs get older their ageing joints need more support to maintain mobility, so how does Glucosamine help?

-One of the most common problems older dogs suffer from is the loss of mobility in the joints.
-Just like us, they are prone to stiffness and joint pain as their bodies age.
+One of the most common challenges older dogs struggle with is joint stiffness.
+Just like us, they are prone to stiffness as their bodies age.
 To some extent these symptoms can be relieved by encouraging exercise, keeping a dog warm and dry, and keeping them at a healthy weight.
-But often some form of dog joint supplement medication or professional treatment becomes necessary to keep the afflicted dog comfortable.
+But often some form of dog joint supplement can help support joint health and keep the dog comfortable.

 Supplements for supple joints

 The most popular supplement chosen by dog owners to support joint stiffness is dog glucosamine.
 The purest available form of glucosaminoglycans, glucosamine can be used to support the joints and help keep a dog's tendons and ligaments mobile in the long term.
 Supplements containing glucosamine for dogs can be used to help with joint stiffness and wear on the structure of the joint not only in aging dogs but also in especially active dogs and working dogs.
 A lot of exercise takes its toll on a dog's body, but dog glucosamine can be used not only to support hard-working joints while they work but also help repair them afterwards.
 Owners of active dogs could benefit from incorporating glucosamine and chondroitin for dogs into their existing diet at an earlier age.
 Standard supplements which combine glucosamine with chondroitin for dogs are available in pet shops, through a veterinarian and online, although it is important to choose supplements containing glucosamine HCl as this is the purest form.

 Advanced mobility supplements such as YuMOVE include additional beneficial ingredients such as manganese, green-lipped mussel and hyaluronic acid, providing all-important omega 3 oils that are great getting a stiff dog moving again.
 High quality salmon oil for dogs, can also help.